sean-c-mills/CS330/README.md

      Computer science can help me reach my goals by teaching me how to solve problems in a more structured and logical way.
 Working with computational graphics and visualization gave me new skills related to building interactive environments, handling user input, and controlling visual elements like lighting and camera movement.
 These new skills will be very useful in my future education by giving me experience with larger projects that build over time and require careful planning.
-Professionally, understanding how graphic APIs work and how users interact with visual systems can be helpful in areas like software development, user interfaces, simulations, or any application that needs visual feedback.
+Professionally, understanding how graphics APIs work and how users interact with visual systems can be helpful in areas like software development, user interfaces, simulations, or any application that needs visual feedback.
 This project helped show how technical skills and creative problem-solving can work together, which is something I can definitely apply in the future.